Thinking of hiring a social media manager? We don’t blame you.

 Yes, social media is HUGE.
 If used the right way, it has the potential to take your business to the next level.
 However, using a platform with such a big reach also means getting it wrong can have horrible consequences.

-It’s no wonder so many founders are taking on social media managers (and teams!) whose only job is to make their social media accounts shine.
+It’s no wonder so many founders are taking on social media managers (or entire teams or agencies!) whose only job is to make their social media accounts shine.

 Read on if you want to know how a social media manager can benefit your business, and where you can find and hire the best talent.